Module 3 - Career Strategies

 1. See and understand negative expressions of dominance

-You will see how bad forms of aggression look life in real life.
+You will see how bad forms of aggression look like in real life.

 And you will be invited to compare them with your own behavior and adjust accordingly.